 It’s been an easy and delicious hobby to learn new pasta shapes or try new techniques.
 I was recently gifted a chitarra to make traditional Abruzzese square-shaped spaghetti; it’s shaped like a guitar and you roll the dough over the strings and then “strum” them to release the noodles.
-Some of my other favorite “hands-on” recipes are Bang Bang Noodles, Potato Gnocchi, and Ultimate Flaky Buttermilk Biscuits.
+Some of my other favorite “hands-on” recipes are Flat Hand-Pulled Noodles (Biang Biang Mian) with Chili Oil Vinaigrette, Potato Gnocchi, and Ultimate Flaky Buttermilk Biscuits.

 To me there is no better smell in this world than sage, thyme, garlic, and onion simmering in butter.
 (Why isn’t there a candle for that yet?)
 It instantly transports me to childhood Thanksgivings and cozy fall nights.
 I think the only scent that comes close is the sweet smell of fresh basil and toasted pine nuts blending into pesto—the epitome of my childhood summers.

 Until someone invents a culinary-themed diffuser (million-dollar idea for all you inventors out there!), get your dose of kitchen aromatherapy with some fresh herbs.
 You can grow them indoors in small pots or planters, buy them at the store and keep them fresh in an herb keeper, or if you’re severely lacking a green thumb you can get an indoor garden that does most of the work for you.